eltonlazzarin/be-the-hero-app/README.md

   <img alt="GitHub issues" src="https://img.shields.io/github/issues/eltonlazzarin/be-the-hero-app">

-This projects was developed at the Rocketseat WorkShop (OminiStack Week) with the following technologies:
+This projects was developed at the Rocketseat WorkShop (OminiStack Week 11) with the following technologies:

 ### :rocket: Backend Technologies